Skip to content

 From Snowflake Tables (Snowflake Native App Only)

-Click on the 'Open SQL Editor' button to open up a simple SQL editor.
+To add data from Snowflake, click 'Open SQL Editor' to open the SQL editor.
 In the query editor you can write a SQL query, run it, and see the results.
-When you are satisfied with the results, click on 'Save and Close' to add the data to the map.
+When you are satisfied with the results, click 'Save and Close' to add the data to the map.

 SQL Query Editor Screenshot